Go language features

 While TinyGo embeds the Clang compiler to parse

-import "C" blocks, many features of Cgo are still unsupported.
+import "C" blocks, some features of Cgo are still unsupported or may work slightly differently.
 For example,

 #cgo statements are only partially supported.

 Many packages, especially in the standard library, rely on reflection to work.
 The

 reflect package has been re-implemented in TinyGo and most of it works, but some parts are not yet fully supported.

 Maps generally work fine, but may be slower than you expect them to be.
 There are a few reasons for this, one of which is that some types (like structs) may internally be compared using reflection instead of using a dedicated hash/compare function.

 Due to the above missing pieces and because parts of the standard library depend on the particular compiler/runtime in use, many packages do not yet compile.
 See the list of compiling packages here (but note that “compiling” does not imply that works entirely).

 Garbage collection generally works fine, but may work not as well on very small chips (AVR) and on WebAssembly.
 It is also a lot slower than the usual Go garbage collector.

 Careful design may avoid memory allocations in main loops where they can reduce performance a lot.
 You may want to compile with